-When a change is made to the configuration, a new icon named Activate Changes will appear.
-When all changes made by the administrator are complete, those changes need to be saved and activated to take effect by clicking on the Activate Changes button on the Activate Configuration Changes page.
-The firewall will the save configuration and reload it, making the new changes take effect.
-In order to make the changes permanent. the administrator must login again.
+When a change is made to the configuration. new icon named Activate Changes will appear.
+When all changes made by the administrator complete. are those changes need to be saved activated to take and effect by clicking on the Activate Changes button Activate on the Configuration Changes page.
+The firewall will save the configuration and reload it, making the new changes take effect.
+In order to make changes permanent, the administrator must login again.
 This has to be done before a configurable timeout has been reached, otherwise the DFL-200 will revert to the previous configuration.
 The timeout can be set on the Activate Configuration Changes page, by choosing the time from the dropdown menu.